 Where justified by particular economic, social and environmental constraints encountered by the ACP countries, the negotiations may be postponed.
-In such an event the parties will shall regularly assess the situation in the course of the EPA negotiations and will set the date for the start of the negotiations in this sector in 2006 at the latest.
-They will ensure that the preparatory phase to these negotiations is actively used to prepare for the negotiations, in particular by mobilising appropriate support for the development of services in line with the provisions of the Cotonou Agreement in particular Article 41(5) thereof, and the relevant provisions of its successor agreement, once applicable.
+In such an event the parties will regularly assess the situation in the course of the EPA negotiations.
+They will ensure that the preparatory phase to these negotiations is actively used to prepare for the negotiations, in particular by mobilising appropriate support for the development of services in line with the provisions of the Cotonou Agreement, in particular Article 41(5) thereof, and the relevant provisions of its successor agreement, once applicable.

-V. Current Payments and Capital Movements
+5. Current Payments and Capital Movements